jacq42/todo-a-rest/README.md

 ## Build

-`backend/gradlew clean build` builds frontend and backend into 1 jar
+`backend/gradlew clean build` builds the frontend and backend and packs them into a single jar